boom-chill/Ultifit/README.md

 # INFO
-- an app for active people who are interested in exercising and calories calculating at any time.
+- An app for active people who are interested in exercising and calories calculating at any time.
 - This app provides food, sessions calories to you.
 Besides, you can do exercises following the instructions of this app
 - This project is built by expo